The 1987 Gay Funeral Episode of ‘Designing Women’ Will Break Your Heart

 The episode revolves around Kendall Dobbs (Tony Goldwyn, blond and more than 20 years before Scandal), asking the women of Sugarbaker & Associates to design his funeral because he’s dying of AIDS.
 They do, and as a result of the interaction, Julia Sugarbaker (Carter) ends up castigating a homophobic client who has the gall to tell Kendall that gays deserve to die from AIDS and, in fact, the disease “is killing all the right people.”
 The homophobic woman is thrown out in grand Sugarbaker style, and the episode closes with a shot of Kendall’s services, with the cast singing along to “A Closer Walk With Thee.”

-There’s a lot to discuss about “Killing All the Right People,” and that’s why it’s featured in this week’s installment of Gayest Episode Ever, my podcast about classic the rare occasions when classic TV series chose to focus on LGBT themes.
+There’s a lot to discuss about “Killing All the Right People,” and that’s why it’s featured in an installment of Gayest Episode Ever, my podcast about the rare occasions when classic TV series chose to focus on LGBT themes.